-The Times Higher Education 100 Under 50 uses the same range of 13 performance indicators to rate institutions as the overall World University Rankings published every autumn but with a major difference: the weighting placed on subjective indicators of academic prestige has been reduced.
+The Times Higher Education 100 Under 50 uses the same range of 13 performance indicators to rate institutions as the overarching World University Rankings published every autumn, but with a major difference: the weighting placed on subjective indicators of academic prestige has been reduced.

 - Research: volume, income and reputation (30 per cent)

 - Teaching: the learning environment (30 per cent)

 - International outlook: people and research (7.5 per cent)

 The decision to reduce the reputation weighting was the result of feedback from our “platform group” of more than 50 expert advisers from around the world.

 It was argued that older institutions can expect in general to enjoy greater global prestige based on their longer heritage of excellence.
 Older universities have deeper, wider and more established alumni networks, with graduates more likely to hold senior positions in universities and society at large, all of which can bolster their reputations.

 It was agreed that an analysis of younger institutions, designed to examine future potential as much as current excellence and to move away from heritage or legacy, should be based more on hard, objective performance indicators.

 Therefore, the weighting given to reputation has been reduced from a third in the World University Rankings to just over a fifth in the 100 Under 50.